 Two permanent public art commissions are sited in Sydney, Australia and near Washington D.C. in the USA.
 The Federal Census Bureau building, 2010, in Suitland Maryland was a commission by the General Administration Services Art in Architecture.
 Yurong Water Gardens was a commission by Sydney city council in 1999.

-She is the recipient of many awards, including the New York Foundation for the Arts, Fellowship; New York State Council of the Arts New Media, Pollock/Krasner, the Puffin Foundation plus.
-Most recently, Glesta was awarded a prestigious “Laureate Research Fellowship” in neuroscience by the UNSW National Institute For Experimental Arts to study corresponding synapsis of the Vagus Nerve through digital and 2 dimensional art.
+She is the recipient of many awards, including the New York Foundation for the Arts, Fellowship; New York State Council of the Arts New Media, Pollock/Krasner, the Puffin Foundation and others.
+In 2020, Glesta was awarded a prestigious “Laureate Research Fellowship” in neuroscience by the UNSW National Institute For Experimental Arts to study corresponding synapsis of the Vagus Nerve through digital and 2 dimensional art.

 Glesta’s aesthetic lures the viewer into the work and subtly seduces the viewer’s attention to understand that there is something greater than what is visually presented.

 In this sense, her work can be considered subversive activism.
 This subtle and often subversive approach is manifested in her recent engagement with neuroscience.
 Glesta’s series about the inner workings of the body is an exploration of her own system and a symbolic gesture towards the universality of our humanity.

 Despite the growth of research at the intersection of fine arts and health, there is still relatively little data on the impact of engaging with intersectional artwork at a neurological and physiological level.
 And access to therapy is often limited to the privileged few who can afford the access or even the language and tools to communicate their traumas.

 UNNERVED, an animation Glesta created during her fellowship, appeared on the face of the Museum of the Moving Image in Federal Square, Melbourne for the month of October 2022 as part of a festival called “The Big Anxiety.”